How to Write a Romance: HEA or Happily Ever After Romance Trope.

 Welcome to Vanilla Grass’s romance How to Write a Romance Series!
 This week’s focus?
 The ULTIMATE romance trope: HEA or Happily Ever After Romances.

-Carolyn is a successful ghostwriter for published romance novels and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
-If you’re just starting, make sure you check out other tropes in the series like: How To Write a Romance Novel: Friends to Lovers Romance Trope.
+Kyro Dean is co-author of the fantasy romance series, The Fires of Qaf, and is presenting this series to pull back the curtain on everything writers need to know to write a romance.
+If you’re just starting, make sure you check out other tropes in the series like: How To Write a Romance Novel: Slow-Burn Trope.

 What are Romance Tropes?